-A student may take up to 2 additional classes outside their degree program for reasons such as completion of a certificate, attempt to raise grade point average, or to obtain extra knowledge for the workforce.
-International students must consult with the Office of Graduate Student and Academic Services and the Center for International Students and Scholars as extra course work may require special permission before approval.
+A student may take up to two additional classes outside their degree program for reasons such as completion of a certificate.
+Students may also take an additional two courses as an attempt to raise grade point average, or to obtain extra knowledge for the work force.
+International students must consult with the Office of Graduate Student and Academic Services and the Center for International Students and Scholars, as extra coursework must be completed prior to degree completion and may require special permission before approval.